whitesungun876/Occupancy-Detection-and-Classification/README.md

-This repository contains a Jupyter Notebook project focused on predicting occupancy status in buildings using environmental data such as temperature, humidity, light, and CO2 levels.
-The project applies machine learning techniques including k-Nearest Neighbors (k-NN) classification, hypothesis testing, and data normalization to classify whether a building is occupied or not.
+This project demonstrates the application of machine learning techniques for building occupancy detection and temperature prediction using environmental data.
+The project leverages k-Nearest Neighbors (k-NN) classification and Linear Regression on the Occupancy Dataset to predict building occupancy and temperature.

 Project Overview
-The main objective of this project is to analyze and predict building occupancy using various environmental factors.
-The notebook demonstrates the following:

-Data Preprocessing: Cleaning and preparing the dataset for machine learning tasks.
+Data Preprocessing & Visualization:

-Hypothesis Testing: Using t-tests to evaluate the significance of various environmental features (e.g., temperature, light, CO2) on occupancy.
+Cleaned and visualized data to understand the distribution of occupancy status and key environmental features such as temperature, humidity, light, and CO2.

+Plotted correlations to evaluate the relationship between environmental factors and occupancy status.

+k-NN Classification:

-k-NN Classification: Implementing the k-Nearest Neighbors algorithm to predict occupancy status.
+Built a k-NN classifier to predict building occupancy based on environmental factors.

-Cross-validation: Selecting the optimal hyperparameters for the k-NN model through cross-validation.

-Data Normalization: Applying data normalization to improve model performance.
+Optimized the model using 5-fold cross-validation to select the best hyperparameters.

+Linear Regression for Temperature Prediction:

+Applied linear regression to predict the temperature of a building based on environmental factors such as relative humidity, light, and CO2.

+Analyzed the relationship between these features and temperature, reporting the regression coefficients.

 Getting Started
-To run the Jupyter Notebook, you will need to set up a Python environment with the required dependencies.
+To run the Jupyter Notebook, follow these steps to set up the environment:

 Prerequisites
 You will need the following Python packages: